unidoc/unipdf-cli/README.md

 The field values specified in the JSON file template are used to fill the form fields in the input PDF files.
-In addition, the output file form fields can be flattend by using the --flatten flag.
-The flatenning process makes the form fields of the output files read-only.
+In addition, the output file form fields can be flattened by using the --flatten flag.
+The flattening process makes the form fields of the output files read-only by appending the form field annotation XObject Form data to the page content stream, thus making it part of the page contents.

 The command can take multiple files and directories as input parameters.
 By default, each PDF file is saved in the same location as the original file,